w3c/wcag-act-rules/content/implementations.md

 A test tool or methodology is considered **consistent** when all the following are true:

 - All success criteria that should fail are reported as such, and
 - all examples have the expected outcome.
-(I.e. a failed example should not be passed or vise versa.), and
+(I.e. passed and inapplicable examples should not be failed, and failed examples should not be passed or inapplicable), and
 - there are outcomes for all examples.

 Automated implementations may report a "cannot tell" on some, but not all examples and still be considered consistent.